 From student to teacher

-I am happy that Costa Foundation supports coffee growing rural communities across the world to change their lives through education.
-I’m really thankful for all who play a great role in changing our lives.
-Please keep it up to reach the un-reached.
+I am so grateful that the Costa Foundation supports coffee-growing rural communities across the world.
+I’m thankful to all who played a great role in changing our lives.
+Please keep it up to reach others.
 The more you help to educate people the less poor they will be.
-Thank you very much.”
+Thank you very much.